zhumeisongsong/cv/src/public/zhumeisong-en.cv.md

 React/Next.js/TailwindCSS/Jotai/Valtio/Immer/Nx Monorepo/TypeScript/NestJS/NodeJS/GraphQL/Restful API/Axios/Urql/Docker/AWS/GitHub Actions

-- By separating the Domain and Application layers from the Presenter, the issue of the heavy Presenter was addressed.
-This made the scope of changes more manageable and significantly reduces the number of mock methods required during testing
+- By separating the Domain and Application layers from the Presenter, the issue of an overly heavy Presenter was addressed.
+This made the scope of changes more manageable and significantly reduced the number of mock methods required during testing.
 - Manually implemented a Dependency Injection (DI) framework in React, achieving complete separation between interface definitions and implementations.
-This improved the low coupling and high flexibility of the modules
+This improved the decoupling and flexibility of the modules.
-- Limited the use of React to the Interface-Adapter layer and UI layer, reducing the system's dependency on React and specific state management libraries
+- Limited the use of React to the Interface-Adapter layer and UI layer, reducing the system's dependency on React and specific state management libraries.
-- Refactored and migrated the survey answer application with over 500,000 monthly visits to a Monorepo.
+- Refactored and migrated the survey answer application, which has over 500,000 monthly visits, to a Monorepo.
 The modular design supports independent development and debugging of different components of the application, improving development efficiency and future maintainability.
-By implementing on-demand loading of components, the page's FCP speed was improved by 50% (from 1.8 seconds to 0.9 seconds)
+By implementing on-demand loading of components, the page's First Contentful Paint (FCP) was improved by 50% (from 1.8 seconds to 0.9 seconds).
-- Used semantic-release for version management of both internal private packages and shared open-source packages, implementing semantic versioning and automating the release process
+- Used semantic-release for version management of both internal private packages and shared open-source packages, implementing semantic versioning and automating the release process.
-- Collaborated with backend engineer to implement a unified front-end and back-end error-handling design through a shared package (including input validation and error handling).
-Provided a documented error-handling solution based on Error Codes
+- Collaborated with back-end engineers to implement a unified front-end and back-end error-handling design through a shared package (including input validation and error handling).
+Provided a documented error-handling solution based on Error Codes.
-- Adopted a GraphQL Federation architecture in a new project, designing Subgraphs based on aggregate roots, successfully avoiding circular dependency issues
+- Adopted a GraphQL Federation architecture in a new project, designing subgraphs based on aggregate roots, successfully avoiding circular dependency issues.
-- Developed GraphQL-based findAllWorkflowActions and findAllWorkflowTemplates APIs using NestJS, optimizing the performance of these queries
+- Developed GraphQL-based findAllWorkflowActions and findAllWorkflowTemplates APIs using NestJS, optimizing the performance of these queries.
-- Used Persisted Queries to reduce request size, decreasing bandwidth consumption and eliminating the performance overhead of having the server parse and validate query content on every request
+- Used Persisted Queries to reduce request size, decreasing bandwidth consumption and eliminating the performance overhead of having the server parse and validate query content on every request.
-- Applied Gzip compression to large JS files exceeding 10 MB, significantly reducing initial page load time
+- Applied Gzip compression to large JS files exceeding 10 MB, significantly reducing initial page load time.
-- Collaborated with designers to develop and maintain a reusable UI component library based on Material UI (including components such as LoadingButton, Steps, Rate, Spin, Selectable Table, etc.), enhancing team development efficiency and code consistency
+- Collaborated with designers to develop and maintain a reusable UI component library based on Material UI (including components such as LoadingButton, Steps, Rate, Spin, Selectable Table, etc.), enhancing team development efficiency and code consistency.

 ### Front-End Lead @[Monstarlab Japan](https://monstar-lab.com/jp) _(2018.12 ~ 2021.11 · 3 yrs)_